Abstract

 var weight = 1.0m / _numEtfs;

-SetHoldings(targetSymbols.Select(symbol => new PortfolioTarget(symbol, weight)).ToList());
+SetHoldings(targetSymbols.select(symbol => new PortfolioTarget(symbol, weight)).to_list());

 Results